 Socks, pants, needles and thread and other materials can cause a physical obstruction if they ball up, or can unravel and cause a linear foreign body that can lead to the small intestine bunching up and being cut through like cheese wire.

-If you can see thread, string, or another form of cord hanging from your dog’s mouth or bottom, do not pull it or cut it.
+If you can see a thread, string, or another form of cord hanging from your dog’s mouth or bottom, do not pull it or cut it.
 Doing so may cause injury and make it more difficult for us to treat your dog.

 Your vet will perform a full physical examination and ask you questions to try to get as much information about your dog as possible.
 They will ask you if you know what your dog has swallowed and when he swallowed it as well as questions about your dog’s general health.
 Your dog may need blood tests, x-rays and ultrasound as well as a general anaesthetic to have the foreign object removed.
 The health of your dog’s intestine will be assessed and in some cases it may be necessary to remove a portion of the damaged intestine.

 Although it’s almost impossible to stop dogs from putting things in their mouths, try to keep an eye on what they’re chewing.
 Avoid keeping too many dog toys lying around, and try to keep kids’ toys as well as clothing and underwear out of reach.
 Ensure fruit stones, corn on the cobs and any cooked bones are disposed of safely and securely so your dog cannot access them.
-Do not play ball with your dog using small balls that could be swallowed.
+Do not play with your dog using small balls that could be swallowed.